david-vanderson/dvui/README.md

 - @src() passed to widget
 - extra `usize` passed to widget for loops

+The id a widget gets should be the same each frame, even if other widgets are being added or removed.
+Mixing in the parent's id also means you can package up a collection of widgets in a function and call that function in many different parents making it easy to replicate parts of the gui.

 The extra `usize` is to differentiate many children being added to the same parent in a loop.

 ### Single Pass